Irina-Gardini/Irina-Gardini.github.io/index.md

 ---

 ## Research Interests
-Energy Econometrics • Macroeconomics • Time Series • Commodity Markets
+Econometrics • Macroeconomics • Time Series • Commodity Markets

 ---

 ## Current Projects
-📄 **Fueling Inflation: The Role of Critical Minerals in the U.S. Energy Transition**, joint with Matteo Manera and Daniele Valenti
+📄 **Fueling Inflation: The Role of Critical Minerals in the U.S. Economy**, joint with Matteo Manera and Daniele Valenti

-  My PhD project explores how supply shocks in copper, nickel and cobalt markets propagate through prices, inventories, and    macroeconomic variables using large BSVAR models.
+  My PhD project explores how supply shocks in copper, nickel and cobalt markets propagate through prices, inventories and macroeconomic variables using large BSVAR models.

 ---